hitokiri-mata/katacoda-courses/kubernetes-fundamentals/new-senario/step4-scale.md

 `kubectl describe service hello | grep "Endpoints"`{{execute}}

-Look at the other terminal and in a few moments the output will indicate the load balancer is rotating the requests across the three nodes.
+Look at the other terminal and in a few moments, the output will indicate the load balancer is rotating the requests across the three nodes.

 Scale the Pods to zero and see what happens with the same _top_ command and the requests in the other terminal.

 `kubectl scale deployment hello --replicas=0`{{execute T1}}

-The list will show the pods Terminating, then in a moment the list will be blank.
+The list will show the pods Terminating, then in a moment, the list will be blank.

 `kubectl get pods`{{execute T1}}